Metal aquo complex: Hydroxo- and oxo- complexes of aquo ions

 Monomeric aquo complexes of Nb, Ta, Mo, W, Mn, Tc, Re, and Os in oxidation states +4 to +7 have not been reported.
 For example, [Ti(H2O)6](4+) is unknown: the hydrolyzed species [Ti(OH)2(H2O)_{n}](2+) is the principal species in dilute solutions.
 With the higher oxidation states the effective electrical charge on the cation is further reduced by the formation of oxo-complexes.

 Aquo complexes of the lanthanide cations

-Lanthanide salts often or perhaps characteristically form aquo complexes.
+Lanthanide salts form aquo complexes.
 The homoleptic tricationic aquo complexes have nine water ligands.

 Reactions

 Some reactions considered fundamental to the behavior of metal aquo ions are ligand exchange, electron-transfer, and acid–base reactions.

 Water exchange

 Ligand exchange involves replacement of a water ligand ("coordinated water") with water in solution ("bulk water").
 Often the process is represented using labeled water $\ce{H2O^\star}$: